-Nothing, however, could stop the flight of the legend of Eureka and its potent symbol, the flag.
+Nothing, however, could stop the flight of the legend of Eureka, its inspirational Charter and its potent symbol, the flag.
 That painful march towards a democratic Australia, first undertaken by the diggers on Thursday 30 November 1854, had taken its halting steps.
 When reform began in the wake of Eureka, Peter Lalor mourned that nothing had been done to rectify matters "before this bloody tragedy took place".
-He went on: "Is it to prove to us that a British Government can never bring forth a measure of reform without baptizing it in a font of human blood.?"
+He went on: "Is it to prove to us that a British Government can never bring forth a measure of reform without baptizing it in a font of human blood?"
 With the diggers he would rejoice that others now fly their flag and others now formulate and strive for their vision, but it will ever remain the truth that the diggers were the standard bearers of a legend, fleshed out through the years and on into the future whenever the name of Eureka is spoken.

 The diggers would also rejoice to witness the march today.
 They would ask us to remember that Eureka was only a beginning because democracy is born day-by-day in the hearts and minds of those who believe in it.
-They would be joyful to see the new Stockade that proudly flies the symbol of the Southern Cross.
-They would also remind us that the Southern Cross itself today hangs forlorn on a spot where it was reviled and desecrated by the inhabitants of the Camp.
-The diggers would say to us, as I say to you, "Work with all your might to bring the Southern Cross back home.
-This place of Eureka is its home because it is forever hallowed by the blood spilt beneath the digger's flag.
+They would be joyful to see the new Stockade that proudly flies the symbol of the Southern Cross, the Eureka flag which has finally come home to its rightful place; the scene of the Battle, a place that is forever hallowed by the blood spilt beneath our digger's flag.